 Associate Degree Programs

 Pursuing an associate degree may be the next educational step taken following a high school diploma for those looking to further their education but desire a shorter time commitment than a four-year bachelor's program.
-An associate degree typically requires two years of full-time study at the undergraduate level.
+An online associate degree typically requires two years of full-time study at the undergraduate level.
 The U.S. Bureau of Labor Statistics reports that unemployment rates for those with an associate degree are lower than for those with just a high school diploma (3.4% vs. 4.6% respectfully).1,2 Thus, an associate degree may enable graduates to apply for certain jobs for which they wouldn't qualify with just a high school diploma.

 Furthermore, transferring qualifying credits from a completed associate degree toward future bachelor’s degree program requirements may be possible depending on the degree program and the university.
 For example, AIU accepts up to 75% of the qualifying credits needed toward a degree program from, applicable credits earned at another accredited institution.
 This can be helpful if you aren't sure whether you plan to pursue a bachelor’s degree, as an associate program may offer a desirable educational base on which to build later as opposed to taking the time to start a bachelor's program from scratch.